logo

 Warning

-This production contains references to death and violence, the use of strobe lighting, haze and loud sounds.
+This production contains references to death and violence specifically in the contexts of civil war and gangs as well as lived experiences of racism.
+It also includes the use of strobe lighting, haze and loud sounds.

 Cremorne Theatre Visual and Sensory Guide